Henry Akins: Inside The Closed Guard BJJ DVD Review

 Overview

-“Inside The Closed Guard” is a four-part BJJ instructional that focuses on what to do when someone has you in their guard.
+“Inside The Closed Guard” is a four-part BJJ instructional that focuses on what to do when someone has you on their guard.
 It does not just cover opening and passing the BJJ closed guard, but also about how to remain safe in the position until such time comes that you can go about opening it.

 The instructional lasts just over 2 hours and is presented in a very easy-to-understand fashion.
 Everything Akins shows is with the Gi, although most of the underlying concepts in the DVD are applicable without it too.

-This instructional will help you stay safe in anyone’s closed guard, break free, dismantle their defenses, and pass.
+This instruction will help you stay safe in anyone’s closed guard, break free, dismantle their defenses, and pass.
 You can expect to see a few “controversial” moves here, like the “arm behind the back” pass and the “can opener”, so try to keep an open mind.

 Instructor Background